symbiote-h2020/SymbIoTeSecurity/README.md

 ### Composite Access Policies
 In order to explain usage of Composite Access Policies and how they can be defined, we foresaw scenario with SmartHome platform – *OpenHAB*, three users in system – father, mother, child and three sensors - **S1**,**S2** and **S3**.

 All sensors are searchable from symbIoTe core by the people that use the same SmartHome platform.
-Due to that, access policy specifying searching policy would be of type **SLHTAP** (SingleHomeTokenAccessPolicy).
+Due to that, filtering policy that is  specifying who can search for such resources would be of type **SLHTAP** (SingleHomeTokenAccessPolicy).

 JSON specification of that policy is:
 ```json